mrchrisster/MiSTer_SAM/README.md

 **- Core is loaded but just hangs on the menu**
 Sometimes this happens (even on our test setups) and it could be for a variety of reasons.
-- Neogeo and GBA seem to have the most issues while SNES, NES and Genesis work pretty reliably.
 - We noticed that some MegaCD games that the script is trying to load also won't work when loaded through the MiSTer interface.
 - Make sure you are using the recommended folder structure, such as /media/fat/Games/SNES/.
 - The script supports zipped Everdrive packs or unzipped folders.
 For MegaCD and Turbografx16 CD games must be in CHD format.